davjfish/helper_files/linux.md

 - in crontab file:
     - do something every day (at midnight) --> ```0 0 *  * * bash /usr/local/bin/my_daily_script_to_run.sh```
     - do something every hour --> ```0 * *  * * bash /usr/local/bin/my_hourly_script_to_run.sh```
+- see below for a good autoupdate script and related crontab entries

 ## Printing
 - make sure you have cups and cups-client installed on the machine: `sudo apt install cups cups-client`